JunaidMB/MM_Introduction_to_Data_Science/README.md

 # What is this Course?

 This course is a brief introduction to the field of data science and data engineering.
-If you've seen the emergence of the field of Machine Learning and Aritifical Intelligence and are confused by the number of bootcamps or potention starting points, then this can serve as a useful introduction.
+If you've seen the hype around Machine Learning and Aritifical Intelligence and are confused by the number of bootcamps or potential starting points, then this can serve as a useful introduction.

-We will begin by introducing the field of data science and list the potential roles possible in the industry today.
-From this, you'll learn if this field really is for you and where you might fit in with respect to your interests.
+We will begin by introducing the field of data science and list the potential roles in the industry today.
+From this, you'll learn if this field really is for you and where you might fit.

-Then we will introduce you to basic programming skills which will be fundamental as you progress in your learning journey no matter which learning pathway you pursue.
+Then, we will introduce you to basic programming skills which will be fundamental as you progress in your learning journey.

-Finally, there is introduction to statistical thinking and machine learning section where we introduce basic ideas around mathematical modelling and why it can be so useful.
+Finally, there is an introduction to statistical thinking and machine learning section where we introduce basic ideas around mathematical modelling and why it can be so useful.

 **NOTE**: